 It may sound simple - but it makes a world of difference.
 Keep your clothes in a dry, ventilated and cool space.
 Air your clothes out regularly.
 Fold heavy garments to avoid stretching.
 When you hang garments, use the loops and features designed for it.
 Use wooden hangers as they last longer than plastic and wire alternatives and are kinder to your garments.

-EXTRA ADVICE & TRICKS
+EXTRA ADVICES AND TRICKS

 • Wash coordinating clothes together, such as suits, twin-sets, and remove accessories before washing.